mrtolkien/lol_dto/README.md

 - `kills` are present directly at the root of the `game` object as they refer to multiple players through `killerId`, `victimId`, and `assistingParticipantsIds`
     - ⚠ This is open to discussion and could be changed before the first release ⚠
+    - We have to rely on the arbitrary `participantId` given by the Riot API because:
+        - Relying on `championId` makes it incompatible with blind pick
+        - Relying on `inGameName` does not work for `MatchTimeline` objects from the Riot API
 - ⚠ `picks_bans` will be added in the near future for esports games and will represent the full picks and bans ⚠

 ## Team